Climate migration and water rights

 Internally displaced peoples as the result of a monsoon in Vanni, Sri Lanka, in 2008.

-Climate migration refers to the displacement of individuals, both within countries and across borders, as a result of climate-related disasters.
-This includes events that occur rapidly, such as hurricanes and floods, as well as slow-onset events like desertification and sea-level rise.
-The increasing frequency and intensity of these disasters are forcing millions of people to leave their homes in search of safety and stability.
+Climate migration is the displacement of individuals, both within countries and across borders, as a result of climate-related disasters.
+This can include sudden events like as hurricanes and floods, as well as incremental events like desertification and sea-level rise.
+The frequency and intensity of these disasters force more and more people to relocate in favor of safety and stability.

-Water rights encompass the fundamental human right to access safe and clean drinking water.
-Recognized as essential for life and the enjoyment of all other human rights, access to clean water is crucial, especially for displaced populations such as refugees and asylum seekers.
-International legal frameworks, including the Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights, affirm the right to water and sanitation as a basic human right.
+Water rights include the human right to access safe and clean drinking water.
+Recognized as essential for life, access to clean water is critical, especially for displaced populations like refugees and asylum seekers.
+The right to water and sanitation is a basic human right according to several international legal frameworks, including the Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights.

-The impact of climate change on water availability and quality is significant, particularly in regions like the Middle East, North Africa, and South Asia, where high water stress levels are prevalent.
-Climate change-induced water scarcity poses challenges for vulnerable populations, including indigenous communities and people of color, who are disproportionately affected by environmental crises.
+Combined, the impact of climate change on water access and quality affects millions.
+Locations with higher water stress levels like the Middle East, North Africa, and South Asia, feel this impact acutely.
+Climate change-induced water scarcity poses challenges for vulnerable populations, including indigenous communities, poorer communities, and people of color, who are affected more by environmental crises.

 Climate migration

-Climate migration is the displacement of people both internally within countries or internationally due to climate-related disasters, which include both rapid and slow onset events.
-Slow onset events describe natural disasters that are exacerbated by anthropogenic climate change and occur over several years or decades.
-Rapid onset events have a distinct beginning and end, occurring in a matter of days.
 The number of climate migrants displaced by natural disasters globally increased 41 percent from 2008 to 2022, with some studies predicting that up to 1.2 billion people could be displaced by the year 2050.
-Concerns over universal water availability and quality have been raised, as both are impacted by rising temperatures.
-These impacts could lead to the rapid spread of diseases and food shortages, detrimentally impacting many people's lives.
-For the reasons thus mentioned, advocacy groups and institutions such as The International Human Rights Clinic at Harvard Law School have set their focuses on the intersection of climate change and human rights, in attempts to discern a framework that can be implemented when the right to clean water has been violated in international law.
+These impacts could lead to the rapid spread of diseases and food shortages.
+Advocacy groups and institutions such as The International Human Rights Clinic at Harvard Law School have set their focuses on the intersection of climate change and human rights, in attempts to discern a framework that can be implemented when the right to clean water has been violated in international law.